American Idol controversies: Paula Abdul judges song before it's sung

-For the season 7 Top 5 episode, originally aired April 29, 2008, the judging was modified in order to fit two songs per contestant into the show.
+For the seventh season Top 5 episode, originally aired April 29, 2008, the judging was modified in order to fit two songs per contestant into the show.
 Rather than judging each performance, the judges waited until each contestant had sung once, then were to give a quick critique of each contestants' first song.
 When the judging came to Paula, she commented on Jason Castro's first song, then proceeded to critique his second song that he had not yet sung.
+This led to speculation that the show was scripted or rigged.
+The next day, Abdul claimed on Seacrest's radio show that she listened to the performances in rehearsal and in the rushed atmosphere of the show was confused and thought she was supposed to critique both.

-Judges' critique in season ten
+Judges' critique in season 10

 During the tenth season online critics from major news sources like Brian Mansfield of USA Today, Dalton Ross of Entertainment Weekly, Andrea Reiher of Zap2it, and Tom Gliatto of People Magazine criticized the judges for being too nice, not being honest enough, offering hardly any constructive criticism towards the contestants, and for not giving any guidance and direction for the viewers/voters in terms of why they should or should not be voting for someone.
 Executive producer Ken Warwick responded to these criticisms and said, "The truth of the matter is these kids are very good and I wouldn't influence the judges to say anything they don't absolutely believe ...
 They are trying to keep things on the straight and narrow.
 What they feel are genuine feelings, that's all I can ask them to do."
 Nigel Lythgoe, another executive producer, also responded to these criticisms on his Twitter that "IT IS NOT ABOUT THE JUDGES OPINION IT'S ABOUT YOURS!!
 U R NOT SHEEP!"